 Deadline for ratification of the Equal Rights Amendment to the Constitution passes without the necessary votes.
 While there isn't a 28th amendment officially published in the U.S. Constitution, the Equal Rights Amendment (ERA) is widely considered by some as the 28th amendment.
 It aims to guarantee equal rights for all regardless of sex.
 However, its ratification is still debated primarily on the basis that some States ratified the amendment after the deadline.
 The amendment is still not officially published as part of the Constitution.
 President Joe Biden released a statement on January 17, 2025 regarding the ERA Amendment.
 More

-British Conservative Prime Minister Margaret Thatcher, is reelected to a second term in office.
+British Conservative Prime Minister Margaret Thatcher, is reelected to a second term in office on June 9, 1983.
 Her reelection was reinforced by the victory in the Falkland Islands War and by deep divisions within the opposition Labor Party.

 TWA Flight 847 is hijacked by Mohammed Ali Hamadei and a second terrorist brandishing grenades and pistols during a routine flight from Athens to Rome.
 More